feruza191/trip-project/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+also, go to server folder and yarn start in order to launch the server in (http://localhost:3001)

 ### `yarn install`

 Please, yarn install in oreder to download all project dependencies.